Dedicated to the wellbeing of veterinarians and their teams

 How Many do You Want to Wear?

 If you’ve been thinking about following AVMA guidance where a well-being program is concerned but are up to your eyeballs in patient care, staff drama, business headaches, and chasing that unicorn called "work/life balance" there’s hope.
 There’s help.
 You don’t have to do it all.
-Sandy Weaver is an AVMA certified Workplace Wellbeing expert.
+Sandy Weaver is versed in adult learning best-practices and understands the elements that contribute to workplace wellbeing.
 She’ll work with you to craft exactly what your hospital needs to thrive!

 Veterinarians' stress is unique - we understand and are here to help.